munificent/journal/asset/post/2022-02-13-stupid-dog.md

 ---

-Because you are adorable tiny puppy and I am a nerd with a DSLR, I take copious photos of you and upload them to Flickr.
+Because you are an adorable tiny puppy and I am a nerd with a DSLR, I take copious photos of you and upload them to Flickr.
 One day, I get an email from cuteoverload.com asking if they can share some of them.
 The next day, you are Internet famous.
 Millions of people look at your butthole.